alloystorm/dvvr/dancexr/ai_chat.md

 ### Auto Generate and Generate For Player
 Turn on "Auto Generate Next" to allow AI to automatically generate the next message when the timer is up.

-Turn on to allow AI to generate messages for the player.
+Turn on "Generate For Player" to allow AI to generate messages for the player.

 ## Text To Speech